mattphillips/babel-jest-assertions/README.md

 });
 ```

-The issue here is the `catch` case is not dealt with in this test, _which is fine_, but this test will currently pass
+The issue here is the `catch` case is not dealt with in this test, _which is fine as we are testing the happy path_,
-even though the `Promise` rejects and the assertion is never ran.
+but this test will currently pass even though the `Promise` rejects and the assertion is never ran.

 ## Solution